Common Foxglove

 Habitat and Origin

-Native to Western Europe, the Mediterranean and Northwest Africa, Common Foxglove was brought to North America as both a garden ornamental and medicinal plant.
+Native to Western Europe, the Mediterranean and Northwest Africa, common foxglove was brought to North America as both a garden ornamental and medicinal plant.
 It can now be found throughout most of Canada and is abundant in southwestern British Columbia.

-Common Foxglove is abundant in disturbed areas, noticeably along roads, fields, clearings, gravel pits and forest edges.
+Common foxglove is abundant in disturbed areas, noticeably along roads, fields, clearings, gravel pits and forest edges.
 It thrives in soils high in nutrients and moisture, as well as in medium heat and light.

-Common Foxglove is a biennial or short-lived perennial that only produces flowers and seeds in its second year of growth.
+Common foxglove is a biennial or short-lived perennial that only produces flowers and seeds in its second year of growth.
 A single plant can produce up to 5000 seeds a year.
 Flowers need to be pollinated by bees to produce seeds.

 Foxglove’s small and numerous seeds are dispersed by wind, water, contaminated soil and gardening equipment.
-Common Foxglove is also sold in garden stores and nurseries as a garden ornamental, aiding its spread.
+Common foxglove is also sold in garden stores and nurseries as a garden ornamental, aiding its spread.

 Health: